 ‘The rapidity, you know?
 Believe me, that'll come in very handy.
 As we advance, I'll need you and your cycling comrades to run behind the tanks—you'll have to carry your vehicles over the muddier ground, but once we're past their lines you can cycle along as fast as a tank can roll.
 You'll be given new models of bicycle, you know.’

-But the new bicycles were so heavy and awkward it took Esau half a day to comfortable riding his even on a flat road.
+But the new bicycles were so heavy and awkward it took Esau half a day to master riding his, even on a flat road.
 Two hefty blades of armour had been hung from the crossbar, giving his legs a degree of protection but making it almost impossible to turn the front wheel.
 A pivot had been welded in the middle of the handlebars and a revolver fixed there: six shots were loaded, on a tight angle of fire.
 It took away much of the advantage of manoeuvrability of the bicycle, but he diligently practised as much as he could.

 He tried to locate Captain Murray for new orders, but the Captain had gone over the top, together with all his men, and was never to return.
-Esau watched as thousands of human beings hurrying into the miniscule perspective of a distance that must surely be the German lines, all went down in a terrible wave, like stray hairs all smoothed at once into flatness by a mighty and invisible comb.
+Esau watched as thousands of human beings hurrying into the miniscule perspective of a distance that must surely be the German lines, all went down in a terrible wave, like stray hairs smoothed at once into flatness by a mighty and invisible comb.
 The sounds were of fireworks night, of a building site, of a blacksmith's forge, magnified to a cosmic level.
 Men screaming and more men screaming and more men screaming.
 It went on and on.
 It went on and on and on.

 In May Esau was invalided home for ten long weeks.
 It happened like this: the Germans had broken through at Ypres and for a while it had seemed that Paris would fall, although in the event new defensive fortifications had been scrabbled together in the high ground at Montmirail overlooking the marshy ground to the south east.
 But it had been a frantic fortnight, and Esau had gotten through unscathed right until the end, when a shell had landed twenty-five yards from him.
 Six people had been killed by the blast, and two more injured.